cosmos72/schemesh/doc/lineedit/key.md

 (linectx-keytable-insert! linectx-default-keytable lineedit-key-history-prev "\x1b;[[A")
 ```
 associates the byte sequence `"\x1b;[[A"` i.e. `ESC [ [ A`, usually produced by key F1,<br/>
-to the procedure `lineedit-key-history-prev` that searches backward in history.
+to the function `lineedit-key-history-prev` that searches backward in history.

-Defining new procedures that can be passed as arguments to `(linectx-keytable-insert!)` is currently not documented,<br/>
+Defining new functions that can be passed as arguments to `(linectx-keytable-insert!)` is currently not documented,<br/>
-because such procedures need to access internals of `linectx` objects, which are undocumented too.
+because such functions need to access internals of `linectx` objects, which are undocumented too.

-The following procedures are predefined by library `(schemesh lineedit)` and can be passed
+The following functions are predefined by library `(schemesh lineedit)` and can be passed
 as arguments to `(linectx-keytable-insert!)`.

-Note: you need to pass the procedures itself - not call it - thus the parentheses must be omitted.<br/>
+Note: you need to pass the functions itself - not call it - thus the parentheses must be omitted.<br/>
 Example:
 ```scheme
 (linectx-keytable-insert! linectx-default-keytable lineedit-key-nop "\x12;")